Enemy Contact

 Enemy Contact (stylized as Tom Clancy Enemy Contact, Tom Clancy: Enemy Contact, or Tom Clancy's Enemy Contact in the United Kingdom) is a techno-thriller novel, written by Mike Maden and released on June 11, 2019.
-It is his third book in the Jack Ryan Jr. series, which is part of the overall Tom Clancy universe.
+It is his third book in the Jack Ryan Jr. series, which is part of the Ryanverse featuring characters created by Tom Clancy.

 The novel depicts a breach in the U.S. intelligence community that is connected to Ryan's mission in Poland.
 It debuted at number three on the New York Times bestseller list.

 Plot summary

 A mysterious hacker known as CHIBI has been offering classified information to Iranian and Russian intelligence, which then cause a series of attacks on special operations units stationed in Argentina and Syria, respectively.
 Additionally, a German police officer working undercover in a drug case was killed in a mugging by Iron Syndicate operatives using information from the hacker.
 The demonstrated attacks then enable the three parties to participate in a secret silent auction to be held by CHIBI in London.

 Meanwhile, Lawrence Fung is a hacker working for the red team of the recently built IC Cloud, a cloud database storing classified information gathered by the U.S. intelligence community.
 His job is to exploit any vulnerabilities in the database and patch them.
 However, he is revealed to be working with CHIBI for ideological reasons, and has been helping him with gathering actionable intelligence for the recent attacks.

 U.S. senator Deborah Dixon withdraws her support for a foreign policy bill, which would have allowed the construction of a U.S. military base in Poland to counter Russian aggression.
 President Jack Ryan is convinced that the senator had changed her mind due to her connections with the Chinese, who stand to benefit due to the Belt and Road Initiative, an extensive trade route plan spanning Eurasia which has been bankrolling several interested Western businessmen including Dixon's husband, billionaire Aaron Gage.
 He discreetly orders an investigation into Dixon's finances.

 Hendley Associates financial analyst Jack Ryan Jr. is tasked with the Dixon investigation.
 He finds out that Dixon's stepson, businessman Christopher Gage, does business with Chinese interests in Poland.
 He travels there, accompanied by Polish intelligence officer Liliana Pilecki, to look for illegal activities in Gage's businesses under the guise of researching for investment opportunities in the country.
 Initially finding nothing incriminating, they later investigate a Gage-owned warehouse in the Gdańsk shipyards.
-They are then abducted and tortured for information by Mathieu Cluzet, a French drug smuggler working for the Iron Syndicate (an organization Ryan had tangled with in a previous novel Line of Sight).
+They are then abducted and tortured for information by Mathieu Cluzet, a French drug smuggler working for the Iron Syndicate.
 Afterwards, Cluzet throws Ryan and Pilecki out of his ship in the middle of the Baltic Sea.
 While Jack is later rescued, his partner drowns.